The Lowdown

 Offline Locker

-Speaking of WiFi, Beatport Link has the Offline Locker feature: this lets you store songs in your DJ app (50 for the Pro plan, 100 for the Pro+ plan).
+Speaking of WiFi, Beatport has the Offline Locker feature: this lets you store songs in your DJ app (up to 1000 for the Professional plan).
 That means you can play these songs even without an internet connection present.
-The way it works is you log in to Beatport Link in Rekordbox DJ, and when you see a song you want to store, you click on the “Download” button.
+The way it works is you log in to Beatport in Rekordbox DJ, and when you see a song you want to store, you click on the “Download” button.
 The song downloads in seconds and is stored inside of your DJ app, ready to be played whenever.
-Songs are also automatically downloaded when you drag and drop a song from Beatport Link onto your decks.
+Songs are also automatically downloaded when you drag and drop a song from Beatport onto your decks.

 In our tests it worked as advertised: I prepared a playlist of funk / disco tunes which I then downloaded and stored in the Offline Locker.
 After, I simply closed my laptop lid, headed to the gig, opened my laptop, plugged in my controller, and started spinning with a mix of tracks from the Offline Locker and my own DJ collection.
 It was awesome.